 Rohan and Mathew provide incredibly valuable input to ensure children, young people, and families are at the heart of our decisions and plans.
 Recently, Rohan’s story was shared in the press, helping to demonstrate the importance of Rohan and Mathew’s roles on our Trustee Board.

 As a young boy, Rohan’s older brother noticed his hands and feet had swollen up while playing cricket in the garden.
-His mother took him to A,&E where it was found out that Rohan’s kidneys had burst.
+His mother took him to A&E where it was found out that Rohan’s kidneys had burst.
 However, this wasn’t the most startling discovery of their visit: a small growth had been found on his lymph node, which resulted in a cancer diagnosis.

 Rohan is National Manager for Chance to Shine, a national cricket charity.
 Before his father passed away in 2016, he donated monthly from his wage to Candlelighters, and he often said to Rohan that he needed to give something back one day.